 We denote by $s\rightarrow _{i}s^{\prime }$ the notion that agent $i$ has a perfect deception from $s$ to $s^{\prime }$.
 Therefore, if there is a perfect deception from $s$ to $s^{\prime }$, then, $s\rightarrow _{i}s^{\prime }$ $\forall i\in \mathcal{I}$.
 Further, $s\not\rightarrow _{i}s^{\prime }$ denotes the notion that $i$ does not have a perfect deception from $s$ to $s^{\prime }$ and $s\not\rightarrow s^{\prime }$ denotes that there is no perfect deception from $s$ to $s^{\prime }$.

-As mentioned earlier, it is not possible to eliminate non-refutable lies such that there is a perfect deception for the non-refutable lie at the true state.
+As mentioned earlier, it is not possible to eliminate nonrefutable lies such that there is a perfect deception for the nonrefutable lie at the true state.
 We now define the necessary condition for implementation.

 \begin{definition} (\textbf{Condition NPD - No Perfect Deceptions}) We say that a social choice function $f$ satisfies \textbf{NPD }whenever for two states $s$ and $ s^{\prime }$, if at $s$, state $s^{\prime }$ is nonrefutable, and\ there exists a perfect deception for $s^{\prime }$, then $f(s)=f(s^{\prime })$. \end{definition}